Penalties that Google are at liberty to impose on any website are something that all businesses with an online presence need to be aware of.

 Your webmaster or appointed agency play a crucial role:

 No business can afford long-running Google penalties if they are to achieve advancement up the rankings.

 If you do not have an experienced webmaster as part of your team, or do not have an experienced web agency looking after these important issues it is time to look in that direction.
 By doing so it will greatly reduce the chance of avoiding these potentially damaging penalties.

+Stuart Kerrs is considered within the leaders of digital marketing firms providing services to the UK and beyond.
 If you think that your site might be suffering from a Google Penalty, let us know and we will be able to take a look for you and make some recommendations.